Last updated 17/08/2023

 - User data generated by you on the Cognician platform and referred to as engagements, such as user activity, program activity, and cog activity.
-This data is typically used for program reporting purposes in a non-aggregated and non-anonymized way and could include PII such as your registered email address.
+This data is typically used for program reporting purposes in a non-aggregated and non-anonymized way and could include personal identifiable information (PII) such as your registered email address.

 - Content data – that is, individual expressions that refer to the responses of a participant in a particular program (e.g. a user's responses to prompts in cogs, which can include perspectives, observations, frames of reference, opinions, and so on).
 This data will by default always be presented in an aggregated and anonymized manner when shared.
 Should clients want access to any responses with PII included for a specific program as an exception, then this would be flagged to the user in the cogs themselves at the point where the response is requested.

 - Public data that is designed to be shared within specific program groups but still optional, (e.g. user insights, user awards, and so on).
 In these cases, it will be made clear that you are sharing something that will be seen by other program participants because sharing insights does include PII such as your name.